jagadekmeesala/ITG_EAGLE_Training/README.md

 ## Day-4 - 24th May, 2024 12 to 1 - 2 to 12
 ***Tech***

-- Researched and learnt about
+Researched and learnt about
+- Pattern Printing programs
+- Series numbers printing
--
+- Strings vs String buffer
--
+- Process vs Threads

 Trainer taught about
 - Abstraction